RamboRogers/rogerscamview/README.md

 1. If for some reason it won't work.
 Delete the config file which is in your userData folder.
 2. Since this is built with electronjs and nodejs this will probably do more than jpegs or pngs.

+## Use Anonymous Snaps

+Since Ubiquiti enabled anonymous snaps on the cameras it makes it much easier to set this up.
+Keep in mind if your camera ips are changing that they should be set to static or you should use a dhcp reservation to stop the shifting.

+Use your cameras IP like this `http://192.168.1.3/snap.jpeg` and you should see a snap in your browser.
+Use these URLs to populate the URLs for this system.

 ## Generate the URLs
 Here I will spell out how to do this on a UBNT DVR system.